Learning Objectives Self-Check

 What better source to look to for critical thinking advice than the Foundation for Critical Thinking?
 This is hands-down the best summary of critical thinking that I have seen.
-Please read it the whole page, then the highlights below.
+You are welcome to read the follwing, but I summize the key points below.

 - "Defining Critical Thinking."
 The Foundation for Critical Thinking.

 There is a lot to unpack here.
 Let's take a look at it again, with key elements indicated in bold.
 It is all important, really, but a few things stand out.
 I have numbered the paragraphs to assist in the analysis below.

 Critical Thinking as Defined by the National Council for Excellence in Critical Thinking, 1987

 A statement by Michael Scriven & Richard Paul, presented at the 8th Annual International Conference on Critical Thinking and Education Reform, Summer 1987.

 (1) Critical thinking is the intellectually disciplined process of actively and skillfully conceptualizing, applying, analyzing, synthesizing, and/or evaluating information gathered from, or generated by, observation, experience, reflection, reasoning, or communication, as a guide to belief and action.
 In its exemplary form, it is based on universal intellectual values that transcend subject matter divisions: clarity, accuracy, precision, consistency, relevance, sound evidence, good reasons, depth, breadth, and fairness.